 Though Joe Wahkan will turn a greyish white in a couple of years, he was born black, just as all his siblings were.
 To tell the dark charcoal pups apart, his breeder gave them names based on some of the identifying marks gifted upon them by the Creator.
 This particular pup had the symbol of a white buffalo skull on his chest.
 He was the one they called “Buffalo.”

 From the beginning, a particular pup stood out for me.
 There were three brothers, all very similar in size and coloring.
-I had the pick of the boys.
-I was extended a generous welcome to come and visit the pups every couple of days to help me make my decision.
 There was one pup who captured my attention.
 He did not fuss when I tried to bottle feed him.
 He would sleep peacefully in my arms.
 He was the one they called “Buffalo.”

 As spiritual as I am, there is a powerful force within me that has me believe in the power of the Creator.
 I have an innate ability to trust the guidance given to me from the Spirit World, and I am so appreciative of those blessings.